Educational Psychology – Meaning, Nature, Importance, Scope and MCQs | Educational Psychology Notes

 How long do you study to become a educational psychologist?

-Depending on someone’s current level of education and experience, the length of time it takes to become a successful educational psychologist will vary.
 As a general rule, it is recommended to spend at least two years studying psychology at an undergraduate or graduate level in order to become a successful educational psychologist.
-Then, before working as an educational psychologist, a professional doctorate in educational psychology is typically required.

 Is Educational Psychologist same as psychologist?